A Local's Guide to Jeonju: The Korea That Tourists Miss

 What's the biggest mistake tourists make in Jeonju?

-"They stay for four hours.
-They walk the main street, eat bibimbap, take hanbok photos, and leave.
-Jeonju is not a four-hour city.
-It's a two-day city minimum.
+Most stay four hours.
+They walk the main street, eat bibimbap, pose for hanbok photos, and leave.
+But Jeonju is not a four-hour city — it's a two-day city, minimum.

 Where do locals actually eat bibimbap?

-"Not where the tourists eat.
-I mean, Gogung is fine — it's good.
-But locals go to Hangukjip, or even smaller places outside the village in the Junghwa-san-dong neighborhood.
-There's a place called Pyungwha Sikdang that's been open since the 1970s.
-No English menu.
-The ajumma who runs it doesn't really do customer service in the way tourists expect.
-But the bibimbap is 9,000 KRW and it's arguably the best in the city.
+Not where the tourists eat.
+Gogung is genuinely good — but locals head to Hangukjip, or to the smaller places outside the village in the Junghwa-san-dong neighborhood.
+Pyungwha Sikdang has been open since the 1970s: no English menu, an ajumma at the helm who doesn't do customer service the way tourists expect, and bibimbap at 9,000 KRW that's arguably the best in the city.

 What about makgeolli street — is it worth it?

-What's your favorite hidden spot that tourists never find?
+The hidden spot tourists never find

 What do tourists get wrong about Korean culture when they visit?

-Also, please stop calling everything 'cute.'
-Korea has genuine cultural depth — 5,000 years of it.
-The hanok village isn't cute.
-It's a 700-house testament to architectural philosophy that values harmony with nature.
-The bibimbap isn't cute.
-It's a 500-year-old recipe that represents the balance of five elements.
+And resist the urge to call everything 'cute.'
+Korea carries genuine cultural depth — 5,000 years of it.
+The hanok village isn't cute; it's a 700-house testament to an architectural philosophy built on harmony with nature.
+The bibimbap isn't cute; it's a 500-year-old recipe balancing five elements.
+None of this is grumpiness — it's an invitation to see Jeonju the way it deserves to be seen.

-"Wake up at 6:30AM and eat kongnamul-gukbap at Sambaekjip.
-Walk through the hanok village before 8AM when it's just residents sweeping their courtyards.
-Visit Gyeonggijeon Shrine when it opens at 9AM — don't skip the bamboo grove behind the main hall.
+Wake at 6:30AM and eat kongnamul-gukbap at Sambaekjip.
+Walk the hanok village before 8AM, while residents are still sweeping their courtyards.
+Be at Gyeonggijeon Shrine when it opens at 9AM — and don't skip the bamboo grove behind the main hall.

-That's a perfect day.
-And you'll want to stay longer."
+That's a perfect day — and you'll want to stay longer.

-What's changing about Jeonju that worries you?
+What's changing about Jeonju

-"The cafes.
-There are too many trendy cafes replacing traditional shops.
-I understand economics — a cafe makes more money than a hanji workshop.
-But if every hanok in the village becomes a matcha latte shop, what's the point?
+The cafes.
+Too many trendy ones are replacing traditional shops, and the economics are easy to understand — a cafe earns more than a hanji workshop ever will.
+But if every hanok in the village turns into a matcha latte shop, what's the point?
 You can get matcha lattes in Seoul.

 Any final advice for visitors?

-"Learn two phrases: 'jal meokgesseumnida' (I will eat well) before meals, and 'jal meogosseumnida' (I ate well) after.
+Learn two phrases.
+Say 'jal meokgesseumnida' (I will eat well) before meals and 'jal meogosseumnida' (I ate well) after.
 It's the Korean equivalent of grace and gratitude, and every restaurant owner will light up when you say it.

 Minhee's tea shop, Damyang-cha, is on a back street behind Gyeonggijeon Shrine.
 No English sign — look for the wooden door with dried persimmons hanging above it.
 Open 10AM-6PM, closed Mondays.
 Cash only.